strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 If any of the send operations inside the transaction scope fails, the final `commitTransaction` will fail and throw the exception from the last failed send.
 When this happens, your application should call `abortTransaction` to reset the state and apply a retry strategy.

+Unlike other exceptions thrown from the producer, `ProducerFencedException`, `FencedInstanceIdException` and `OutOfOrderSequenceException` cannot be recovered.
-Some errors cannot be recovered (`ProducerFencedException`, `FencedInstanceIdException`, `OutOfOrderSequenceException`) and the application should close the current producer instance and create a new one.
+The application should catch these exceptions, close the current producer instance and create a new one.
-When running on a Kubernetes platform and you don't need fast recovery times, another option could be to terminate the app and let the platform restart the application.
+When running on a Kubernetes platform, another option could be to simply shutdown and let the platform restart the application.

 #### Monitoring